galexrt/www.edenmal.moe/content/post/2016/Docker-for-Admins-Workshop-v2.md

 <i>This photo ([original](https://commons.wikimedia.org/wiki/File:Linux_kernel_unified_hierarchy_cgroups_and_systemd.svg)) is made by Shmuel Csaba Otto Traian, licensed under the [CC Attribution-Share Alike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license.</i>
 </center>

-Docker and most other containerization utilities not only use namespaces to separate containers from each other.
+Docker and most other containers utilities not only use namespaces to separate containers from each other.
 There are several other techniques, that further improve security.

 A container uses the existing Linux kernel, there are less resources used, because a container just uses the existing kernel processes and doesn't need to spawn them like when using a virtual machine.